Building Safety Levy 2026: a tradesperson's quick guide

 For HRBs, the Building Safety Act 2022 introduces specific checkpoints:

 Tradespeople working on these projects will need to provide meticulous documentation of their work at each phase.
+This might involve keeping detailed records of materials used, installation methods, and safety checks performed.
+The gateway process ensures that safety standards are met at every stage, reducing the risk of future safety issues.

 Documentation and compliance